You Are Never Too Old For Snow Days

 Do you remember how excited you got when school was cancelled due to snow?
 No school, no homework, plenty of fun, and snow!
 Well, last month I had a snow day, literally and metaphorically.
 You see, lately my job has required a lot of overtime.
 I clocked about 15 hours per week in January, and this schedule will not change much for the next few months.
 Overtime had become routine, until one day late in January I had a Saturday off.
 Not because I got snowed in, not because I got caught up on my work, but because the computer program I use was down.
 That really put things in perspective.
 When all you see is what you have left to do, you never get a chance to see what you have done.
 How stressful!

 How wasteful, right?
 Nothing had been done on my work or my writing, and things needed to be done.
 There are so many pages left to write on my Victorianesque vampire novel.
 There is so much paperwork left to process and sort through at my job.
 "So many".
 "So much."
 And all negative.
 My perspective was dangerously narrow and it took a day off to remove the blinders.
-After all, "so much" may be left to do, but "so much" had been accomplished--and I had forgotten until I had a day off.
-Now I remembered that while there may be so much left to write on my novel, I had developed so many exciting ideas on so many areas on that series.
-And while there may be so much work to do at my job, I had processed so many requirements and as a result so many parts were being made or in the process thereof.
-Not wasteful at all!

 When we were children, the snow-day itself was the reward.
 But as writers we can use that day to get excited about all we have done and become motivated about our day-to-day routine again.
 So whether time finds you or better yet you find the time, take a long break and do something unrelated to writing that you really want to do.
 And do it.
 Watch a movie.
 Take a walk.
 Read a book.
 Listen to music while soaking in the tub.
 Just don't fill this time with chores to do or extra time at work.
 Rather, go play in the snow.
 Writers need snow-days too.